9231058/Wireshark/README.md

 ```

 ## Funny TCP Connection
+One of the main points about TCP connections is their Seq and Ack numbers for each of their packet.
+As may know TCP connections start with random sequence number and `tshark` changes it to zero for us.
+Sequence number increases with packet lengths as you can see and the PSH flag is used to send data to the application layer immediately.

 ```tshark
    78  28.719289 192.168.73.6 → 192.168.73.5 TCP 74 47244 → 3000 [SYN] Seq=0 Win=29200 Len=0 MSS=1460 SACK_PERM=1 TSval=2561806125 TSecr=0 WS=128